kylemede/DS-ML-sandbox/README.md

 DS-ML-sandbox
 =============
-A sandbox for practicing some data science and machine learning techniques
+A sandbox for practicing some data science and machine learning techniques.

+This repository is still very much in the works, as I am just starting to build some basic tools to work through some of the data science techniques I have learned thus far.
+The vast majority of my tools and repos are on the 'private' side of my git.